-The core structure of my solution is a single pipeline composed of a series of phases passing their output as input to the next phase1, essentially the same structure as a compiler.
+The core structure of my solution is a single pipeline composed of a series of phases passing their output as input to the next phase, essentially the same structure as a compiler.
 Each phase has a separate area of responsibility.

-pdf-extraction package produces a plain text version of the pdf which is sliced into the sections of a puzzle.
+The extract phase reads the PDF version of the puzzle finding the categories and clues.
+The pdf-extraction package produces a plain text version of the pdf which is sliced into the sections of a puzzle.

 The sanitize phase filters out typos, replaces contractions, and normalizes the capitalization of words.
 This phase is also a convenient place to inject shortcuts while refining the rest of the pipeline.
 For example the clue, The first person on the right likes Swimming, includes a compound noun phrase, the first person, where the only important word for solving is first.
 Extracting this meaning would require additional parsing and analysis rules.
 If the clue were replaced with The first on the right likes Swimming, we can reuse the rules for parsing ‘the first’ and test the rest of the pipeline.
 While a generic solver would minimize the number of these shortcuts, the flexibility can reduce frustration while developing the later stages of the pipeline by removing the more difficult clues until you are ready to work through the additional rules.

 The tag phase tokenizes the sentence into words and labels each word with the corresponding part of speech.
 The sentence is split into individual words based on whitespace and punctuation.
-Each word is then labeled with a preliminary part of speech by searching through an English language lexicon2.
+Each word is then labeled with a preliminary part of speech by searching through an English language lexicon1.
 A set of grammar heuristics are then applied to the preliminary tags to produce a final part of speech tag.
 For example, ‘convert a noun to a number if a period appears within the word’ or ‘convert any word into an adverb if it ends in ly’.
 The pos package implements this phase of the pipeline.